Overview of Switzerland's Dairy Industry

 Significant Events in the Dairy Industry

-• 2023: Introduction of new regulations to enhance sustainability and reduce carbon footprints in dairy farming.
+• In 2023, new regulations were introduced to enhance sustainability and reduce carbon emissions in dairy farming.

-• 2022: Emmi AG expanded its export operations, securing new agreements in Asian and North American markets.
+• In 2022, Emmi AG expanded its export operations to Asia and North America.

-• 2021: Government initiated subsidies to boost organic dairy farming, propelling sector growth.
+• In 2021, the government initiated subsidies to boost organic dairy farming.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.